 Please Note: If this information affects you, seek advice from a licensed professional.

-The Australian Trucking Association (ATA) has unveiled a comprehensive plan to alleviate the financial burden on Australian households by proposing a $5 billion investment in targeted road upgrades over the next decade.
-This initiative is designed to support the adoption of high-productivity and low-emission trucks, thereby enhancing the efficiency of the transport sector and contributing to a reduction in the cost of living. - read more
+The Australian Trucking Association (ATA) has proposed a comprehensive $5 billion investment in targeted road upgrades over the next decade.
+This initiative is designed to support the adoption of high-productivity and low-emission trucks, thereby enhancing the efficiency of the transport sector and contributing to a reduction in the cost of living for Australian households. - read more

 Running a successful trucking business in Australia can be a challenge, but with the right financing options, you can grow your business and increase profits.
 One popular financing option for truckers in Australia is leasing.
 Leasing allows trucking businesses to acquire vehicles and equipment necessary for their operations without incurring the high costs of outright purchase. - read more